PhD in Organic Chemistry

-Current position: Lecturer in Organic Chemistry at the University of Cordoba, Spain
+Current position: Professor in Organic Chemistry at the University of Córdoba, Spain

 CV as submitted for the Green Talents award (2011):